-Our businesses directly support the electric vehicle

-revolution and worldwide movement towards reducing emissions.
-Consequently, as the world continues to push towards social and environmental sustainability, the future for our products has never been brighter.
-An increase in the use of aluminum across many industries is the primary driver of this tailwind, particularly in the automotive industry, our primary end market.
+A key focus for our business is to directly support the electric vehicle revolution and worldwide movement toward reducing emissions.
+Consequently, as the world continues to push forward with sustainability initiatives, the future for our products has never been brighter.
+An increase in the use of aluminum across many industries is the principal driver of this tailwind, particularly in the automotive industry, our primary end market.

-As the automotive industry adapts to ever-tightening fuel efficiency standards, lightweight metals are increasingly displacing structural steel vehicle components to make conventional (internal combustion engine) vehicles more environmentally friendly.
-Moreso, electric vehicles make extensive use of aluminum components to reduce weight and therefore maximize battery range.
-Our Casting and Extrusion segment is especially well positioned to benefit from this transition, as we are the leading producer of tools that shape lightweight metals and we do not manufacture tooling for steel components.
+As the automotive industry adapts to ever-tightening fuel efficiency standards, lightweight metals are increasingly displacing structural steel vehicle components to make internal combustion engine vehicles more environmentally friendly.
+Moreover, electric vehicles make extensive use of aluminum components to reduce weight and therefore maximize battery range.
+Our Casting and Extrusion segment is especially well positioned to benefit from this transition, as we are the leading producer of tools that shape lightweight metals and we do not manufacture tooling for stamped steel components.
 Over the next several years, significant growth is expected in the application of both extruded and die-cast components.

-More recently, die-cast aluminum components and associated tooling have been increasing significantly in both size and complexity.
-OEMs are increasingly using die casting machines that are much larger than those used previously.
-This enables the casting of entire vehicle subframes rather than assembling numerous stamped metal components, creating significant manufacturing efficiency gains.
-The tooling required to facilitate this process is also much larger and more complex which plays directly into Exco's strengths and technical expertise.
-We expect more and more OEMs will ultimately adopt the use of these larger diecast machines, and we are making significant additional investments in our people, equipment and processes to remain the leading supplier in this market.
+More recently, die-cast aluminum components and associated tooling have been increasing in both size and complexity.
+OEMs and their tier suppliers are increasingly using so-called "giga-press" die casting machines that are much larger than those used previously.
+This enables the casting of entire vehicle subframes from aluminum rather than assembling numerous stamped metal components, creating significant manufacturing efficiency gains.
+The tooling required to facilitate this process is also much larger and more complex which plays directly into our strengths and technical expertise.
+We anticipated this trend several years ago and have made considerable investments in our people, equipment and processes to be the leading supplier in this market segment.